 Small and light bowls require a mallet light enough to bring out sound yet small enough not to push the bowl around.
 Our exclusive all purpose mallet is a fine inexpensive option.
 The mallet is on the medium to hard side so it plays bowls brightly, both primary tone and overtones.

 Precision American Made Mallets

-Musser cord mallets have tiny tight one inch heads and range in hardness from soft to hard.
-Nothing beats the small cord heads for delivering the kind of firm gentle tap you need for ringing petite bowls.
+Nothing beats these small mallets for delivering the kind of firm gentle tap you need for ringing petite bowls.
 For really tiny Manipuri singing bowls a light tap with the hardest cord mallet is often the way to get the most sound out.
-Large mallets move the singing bowl around too much.
-Smaller Thadobati singing bowls with rounded bottoms are also good candidates for these mallets, again because you can get the sound out without pushing the bowl around.
-The long handle on these mallets give you the ability to be in a comfortable position and reach out to the bowl.
+Smaller Thadobati singing bowls with rounded bottoms are also perfect, again because you can get the sound out without pushing the bowl around.
+These mallets are versatile and can be used on bowls up to about 6 inches.
+The long birch handle on these mallets give you the ability to be in a comfortable position and reach out to the bowl.

 One of the things that sets the quality you’ll see on this website apart is the range of tones in each singing bowl.
 Choice of mallets and sticks are an important part of the sound you hear and I’ve put a lot of attention to them.